-This week, an unsuspecting person wishing to catch a minyan, who walks into a random shul in many places around the world, might be in for a surprise.
-After the Shemoneh Esrei prayer on Monday there was Selichos; on Wednesday there was no Tachanun; and on Sunday again there won’t be Tachanun!
+This coming week, an unsuspecting person wishing to catch a minyan, who walks into a random shul in many places around the world, might be in for a surprise.
+After the Shemoneh Esrei prayer on Sunday there will be no Tachanun.
+On Monday there will be Selichos; and on Thursday there again won’t be Tachanun!
 Why would this be?
 No Tachanun generally signifies that it is a festive day; yet, no other observances are readily noticeable.
 As for the reciting of Selichos on Monday, they are usually reserved for a fast day; yet no one seems to be fasting!
 What is going on?

 The answer is that three separate specific “Unknown Days” happen to fall out on during this apparently chock-full week.

-This past Monday was the third and final day of a semi-annual period that many do not even realize exists: a series of “Days of Tefilla” colloquially known as BeHa”B. This acronym stands for Monday (Beis - 2nd day of the week), Thursday (Hei - 5th day of the week), and the following Monday (Beis).
-These days are observed on the first Monday, Thursday, and Monday following the earliest Rosh Chodesh after Pesach (Rosh Chodesh Iyar), and likewise after Sukkos (Rosh Chodesh Cheshvan).
+This coming Monday will be the third and final day of a semi-annual period that many do not even realize exists: a series of “Days of Tefilla” colloquially known as BeHa”B. This acronym stands for Monday (Beis - 2nd day of the week), Thursday (Hei - 5th day of the week), and the following Monday (Beis).
+These days are observed on the first Monday, Thursday, and Monday following the earliest Rosh Chodesh after Pesach (Rosh Chodesh Iyar), and likewise after Sukkos (Rosh Chodesh Marcheshvan).

-The custom of utilizing these specific days for Prayer and supplication is already mentioned almost 900 years ago by the Baalei Tosafos (Tosafos Kedushin 81a s.v. sakva), its importance reiterated by the Tur (O.C.
-492, who refers to BeHa”B as a French-German custom) and unbeknownst to many, actually codified in Halacha by the Shulchan Aruch as a proper minhag.
+The custom of utilizing these specific days for prayer and supplication is already mentioned almost 900 years ago by the Baalei Tosafos, its importance reiterated by the Tur, and unbeknownst to many, actually codified in halacha by the Shulchan Aruch as a proper minhag.

 Whose Minhag Is It, Anyway?

-Although both the Tur and Rema call BeHa”B a German-French custom, and the Shulchan Gavoah (O.C.
-492, 1, cited in Kaf Hachaim 492, 8) writes that this was not the minhag in Spain, implying that Sefardim are not beholden to keep BeHa”B, nevertheless, it must be noted that the Shulchan Aruch himself must have felt strongly about this minhag of BeHa”B, as aside for spending a whole siman on it – Orach Chaim 492, he also refers to it and its importance in at least two other locations – Orach Chaim 429, 2 and 566: 2 - 4.
+Although both the Tur and Rema refer to BeHa”B as a German-French custom, and the Shulchan Gavoah (cited l’maaseh by the Kaf Hachaim) writes that this was not the minhag in Spain, implying that Sefardim are not beholden to keep BeHa”B, nevertheless, it must be noted that the Shulchan Aruch himself must have felt strongly about this minhag of BeHa”B, as aside for spending a whole siman on it – Orach Chaim 492, he also refers to it and its importance in at least two other locations – Orach Chaim 429: 2 and 566: 2 - 4.
 However, in the latter citing he does refer to fasting b’tzibbur for BeHa”B as an ‘Ashkenazic minhag’.

-Later Sefardic authorities as well, including the Knesses HaGedolah, Pri Chadash and Chida (ad loc.) also discuss its importance.
-Therefore, this author finds it interesting that the general Sefardic minhag is not say BeHa”B. In fact, the Siman referring to BeHa”B - O.C.
-492, is noticeably absent from the Yalkut Yosef’s Kitzur Shulchan Aruch, implying that it is not relevant to the average Sefardi.
+Later Sefardic authorities as well, including the Knesses HaGedolah, Pri Chodosh and Chida (ad loc.) also discuss its importance.
+Therefore, this author finds it interesting that the general Sefardic minhag is not to recite BeHa”B. In fact, the Siman referring to BeHa”B - Orach Chaim 492, is noticeably absent from the Yalkut Yosef Kitzur Shulchan Aruch, implying that it is not relevant to the average Sefardi.

-And it is not just the general Sefardi populace who do not say BeHa”B. Already in his time, the Taz (O.C.
-566, 3) noted that even among Ashkenazic communities BeHa”B observance was not widespread.
-See Shu”t Mishna Halachos (vol. 3, 15, s.v. u’lfa”d), who, as a side point to the issue being addressed in his teshuva, maintains that one who does not observe BeHa”B is not considered “Poresh Min HaTzibbur” (separating himself from the general community), as even nowadays its observance is not prevalent.
-But, among many Yeshiva communities, and especially in Eretz Yisrael, reciting BeHa”B twice a year is de rigueur.
+And it is not just the general Sefardi populace who do not recite BeHa”B. Already in his time, the Taz noted that even among Ashkenazic communities BeHa”B observance was not widespread.
+More recently, Rav Menashe Klein zt”l, in a side point to the issue being addressed in a teshuva, maintains that one who does not observe BeHa”B is not considered “Poresh Min HaTzibbur” (separating himself from the general community), as even nowadays its observance is not prevalent.
+But, among many Yeshiva communities, and especially in Eretz Yisrael, reciting BeHa”B twice annually is de rigueur.

-The reason most commonly mentioned by the Poskim why these days of prayer are following the holidays of Pesach and Sukkos, is that over the extended holidays, when there is a mitzvah of feasting and simcha, it is more likely that people may have stumbled in some area due to improper behavior and inadvertent sin, and BeHa”B is meant to help rectify any possible offense.
+The reason most commonly mentioned by the Poskimwhy these days of prayer are following the holidays of Pesach and Sukkos, is that over the extended holidays, when there is a mitzvah of feasting and simcha, it is more likely that people may have stumbled in some area due to improper behavior and inadvertent sin, and BeHa”B is meant to help rectify any possible offense.
 This idea is based on Iyov (Ch.
-1, verse 5) who would bring Korbanos after “Y’mei Mishteh”, or “Days of Feasting”.
-These sins might be due to a variety of probable offenses including: mingling (at a festive meal or even at a Drasha in the Shul (!) - see Rashi & Tosafos - Kiddushin 81a s.v. sakva), Yom Tov and Chol Hamoed related transgressions (Elyah Rabba O.C.
-492, 3, citing the Ma’aglei Tzedek), Chilul Hashem (Tur O.C.
-429, 2), or overabundance of merriment (Mahari”l, Dinei Hayamim Bein Pesach L’Shavuos) and gastronomical pleasures (Kol Bo).
+1: verse 5) who would bring Korbanos after “Yemei Mishteh”, or “Days of Feasting”.
+These sins might be due to a variety of probable offenses including: mingling - at a festive meal or even at a Drasha in the Shul (!), Yom Tov and Chol Hamoed related transgressions, Chillul Hashem, or overabundance of merriment and gastronomical pleasures.

 Other explanations offered to explain why BeHa”B was established include:

 - To entreat Hashem to strengthen our bodies especially at the time of changing seasons when many are likely to get ill.

-- To commemorate Queen Esther’s original 3-day fast (which actually was Pesach time, and not Purim time)[Sefer Minhagei Yisrael (vol. 1, Ch.
-26).
-He opines that the reason for the BeHa”B after Sukkos is not for the same reason as the BeHa”B after Pesach.
-The Ta’anis Esther that we fast before Purim is not really due to Esther’s actual fast as recorded in the Megillah, but rather to commemorate that when the Jews went to war against the anti-Semites of their day, they fasted (see Mishna Berura 686, 2, quoting the Rambam - Hilchos Ta’anis Ch.
-5, 5)].
+- To commemorate Queen Esther’s original 3-day fast (which actually was Pesach time, and not Purim time).
+This is pushed off until the first opportunity after Chodesh Nissan.
+[The Taanis Esther that we fast before Purim is not really due to Esther’s actual fast as recorded in the Megillah, but rather to commemorate that when the Jews went to war against the anti-Semites of their day, they fasted].

 Monday, Thursday, Prayer Days…